PreciousGift05/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-BEST="School" script that creates a new local variable
+export BEST="School" script that creates a new global variable